joist-framework/joist/packages/component/README.md

 In order to trigger methods in a component you can use the `run` function that is provided by RenderCtx Decorate component methods with `@handle('NAME')` to handle whatever is run.
 Multiple methods can be mapped to the same key.
 And a single method can be mappped to multiple 'actions'.
+A handler can also match using a RegExp.

 ```TS
 import { component, State, handle, JoistElement, get } from '@joist/component';